kayambi/guestbook/README.md

 **What to do**
 * In index.html, right after the last closing div "content-container", create a div with class "content-container" and a custom id (your name, nick name or whatever you want).
 * Inside your div, create:
-  * An H2 tag with your name
+  * An H2 tag with your name.
-  * A p tag with a personalized message
+  * A p tag with a personalized message.
-  * An ul with lis, you can put hobbies or whatever you want
+  * An ul with lis, you can put hobbies or whatever you want.
 * In style.css:
   * Create your own rules to add styles to your div, or feel free to use rules that others have already created.
   * Whenever possible, try to add styles to classes or ids, instead of adding styles directly to elements (h1, div, p, ul, etc ...).